 The liability for salaries and wages is measured as the amount unpaid at the reporting date at remuneration rates current at reporting date.
-In 2021-22 the final payroll payment occurred on 30 June 2022 and resulted in a prepayment of wages and salaries (refer Note 19).

 The annual leave liability and the SERL liability are expected to be payable within 12 months and is measured at the undiscounted amount expected to be paid.

 No provision has been made for sick leave as all sick leave is non-vesting and the average sick leave taken in future years by employees is estimated to be less than the annual entitlement of sick leave.